InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

 6. Add, commit and push all your files to revision control.

-7. Think - before deploying you **MUST** make sure that you have defined **NEW AND UNIQUE** values for your `namespace`.
+7. Stop.
+Think.
+Before deploying you **MUST** make sure that you have defined **NEW AND UNIQUE** values for your `namespace`.
 If you forget to set the `namespace` properly you could damage an existing deployment.
     **ALL PROJECTS MUST HAVE THEIR OWN (UNIQUE) NAMESPACES**.